Portland Sexuality Resources

 list for information and announcements concerning the Portland BDSM

-calendar and the Portland Leather
+community, and check out the Portland Leather Alliance

 The Portland area's biggest "can't miss" event is the March KinkFest conference hosted by Portland Leather Alliance.